-We have had a huge new intake of bowlers - including several young families - at the end of this season; please let us know if you'd like to join us for the next season, 2021.
+We have had a new intake of bowlers - including young families - this season; please let us know if you'd like to join us!

-The new JUNIOR SECTION will be meeting at suitable times next season.
+The new JUNIOR SECTION will be meeting at suitable times this season.
 Children's membership is always free!

 Barham Bowls Club was founded in 1930 and caters for bowls players of all ages and abilities (including beginners).
 We have qualified coaches who are dedicated to teaching new bowlers all aspects of the game and helping to improve the skills of the more experienced players.

 Barham is a small, relaxed, friendly club.
 Although competitive, we don’t take ourselves too seriously and play the game with a lot of good humour.
 We play both friendly and league home and away matches against other clubs in East Kent as well as home club games.

 New members of any ability are always welcome.
 We hold a number of taster and open days for those who may be interested in giving bowls a try - due to COVID-19 we aren't able to coach new members at present, but if you've got your own woods or are already a bowler, you're very welcome to join this year and make use of the green while observing the latest government advice.